 To talk with someone about this opportunity or to receive assistance completing the application, please contact the committee's staff liaison, Mark Fetters, at firstname.lastname@example.org or 503-823-6351.

 Voluntary and confidential demographic information

-The City of Portland is committed to diversity, inclusion, and equity and uses provided demographic information to help ensure that advisory body appointments represent a broad cross-section of community.
-Your information will not be used during the recruitment nor the selection process.
+The City is committed to diversity, inclusion, and equity.
+It uses the demographic information provided to help ensure that advisory body appointments represent a broad cross-section of the community.
+Your information will not be used during the recruitment or the selection process.
 State and federal law prohibit use of this information to discriminate against you.
 The City will treat this information as confidential to the fullest extent allowed by law.
 Questions about this may be sent to AdvisoryBodies@Portlandoregon.gov.